khulnasoft/deepscale/docs/_tutorials/flops-profiler.md

 ## Overview

-Effective use of hardware resources is critical to good performance, but performance inefficiency in existing implementations for large-scale model training and inference are often hard to spot and attributed to specific module components.
-DeepScale Flops Profiler helps users easily measure both the model training/inference speed (latency, throughput) and efficiency (floating point operations per second, i.e., FLOPS) of a model and its submodules, with an eye towards eliminating inefficiencies in existing implementations.
+Effective use of hardware resources is critical to good performance, but performance inefficiency in existing implementations for large-scale model training and inference are often hard to spot and attribute to specific module components.
+DeepScale Flops Profiler helps users easily measure both the model training/inference speed (latency, throughput) and efficiency (floating-point operations per second, i.e., FLOPS) of a model and its submodules, with an eye towards eliminating inefficiencies in existing implementations.

 Below is an example output for BERT-Large(NVIDIA) on an A100 GPU with batch size `80`: